The contingency reserve fund (CRF) in strata corporations

 - a 3/4 vote is required in almost all other cases.

-An expenditure from the CRF without an owners' vote of approval is only permitted:
+An expenditure from the CRF without an owners' vote of approval is only permitted if:

-- if the expenditure is necessary to ensure safety or prevent significant loss or damage and
+- the expenditure is necessary to ensure safety or prevent significant loss or damage and

-If an unapproved expenditure occurs a strata council must inform owners as soon as possible about the expenditure unless the expenditure was to pay for an insurance deductible.
+If an unapproved expenditure occurs the strata council must inform owners as soon as possible about the expenditure unless the expenditure was to pay for an insurance deductible.

 The CRF can be invested or held: